alan-turing-institute/mogp-emulator/docs/methods/proc/ProcPredictGP.rst

 if :math:`N=s/2` we could take only even numbered hyperparameter sets.)

 If :math:`N>s` we will need to reuse some hyperparameter sets.
-Although this is generally undesirable, in the case :math:`\strut s=1` it is unavoidable!
+Although this is generally undesirable, in the case :math:`s=1` it is unavoidable!
 However, it may be feasible to obtain a larger sample of hyperparameter sets: see :ref:`DiscMonteCarlo<DiscMonteCarlo>`.